 This expanded meaning makes good sense.
-It is not limited to married people, but applies to everyone and applies in many more situations than just marriage and sex.
+It is not limited to married people, but applies to everyone and applies to all of our life, not just marriages.
 For example, it means do not corrupt, ruin or adulterate your children by spoiling them or lying to them, perhaps.
 It means do not corrupt your business by lying to your customers or mistreating them in some way.
 It means do not corrupt your body by eating poor quality food or not resting enough, and so on.
-In this regard, the Seventh Commandment is about preserving integrity and wholesomeness in all things, persons and situations, and not just about marriage and sex.
+In this regard, the Seventh Commandment may be about preserving integrity and wholesomeness in all things, persons and situations.

-EIGHTH COMMANDMENT.
-You shall not steal.
 This is an important Commandment in many ways.
-It is a very broad statement that means you shall not appropriate or take that which does not belong to you.
+It is a very broad statement that means you shall not appropriate anything, or take anything, that does not belong to you.
 This includes real tangible property, intellectual property, kidnapping a child, taking a life for no good reason, or even taking or degrading the dignity or the self-esteem of another.
 It can apply to stealing exam answers to get a better grade, and of course to stealing money or objects.

-This is actually a difficult Commandment for many people to follow because many people are actually parasites on society.
-Some literally live by cheating and stealing from others.
+This can be a difficult Commandment for many people to follow if they are parasites on society.
+Some live by cheating and stealing from others.
 I would include in this group anyone who charges too much money for a product or service, even if it is perfectly legal.
 I would also include anyone who is part of a licensed monopoly group such as doctors, lawyers, and union tradesmen.
-All have “arrangements” that often allow them to steal from others, although it is technically legal.
+All have “legal arrangements” that allow them to steal from others, although it is technically legal.
 In other words, they do not earn their living, but rather they receive certain “benefits” as a result of their monopoly position in society.

 Another group that routinely steals from the public are institutions such as the Federal Reserve system, the banks, and others who mystify money and take advantage of people’s ignorance in this area.

-All the Commandments are sacred, but this one is very special because your words are your deeds.
+All the Commandments are sacred, but this one is very special because your words are deeds.
 Your words and your deeds should match up perfectly every day.
-If they do not, you are bearing false witness, a sin.
+If they do not, you are bearing false witness and violating this Commandment.